Ron Lamb

-Ronald Lamb (February 3, 1944 – June 20, 2000) was an American football running back in the American Football League for the Denver Broncos, Cincinnati Bengals and Atlanta Falcons.
+Ronald Lamb (February 3, 1944 – June 20, 2000) was an American professional football running back in the American Football League (AFL) for the Denver Broncos, Cincinnati Bengals and Atlanta Falcons.
 He played college football at the University of South Carolina.

-Early years
+Early life

 Lamb attended McCormick High School where he was a three-sport athlete.
 He accepted a football scholarship from the University of South Carolina, where he played wingback and halfback.
 He also received All-Conference honors as a baseball player.

 Professional career

 Dallas Cowboys

-Lamb was selected by the Dallas Cowboys in the 13th round (190th overall) of the 1966 NFL Draft.
+Lamb was selected by the Dallas Cowboys in the 13th round (190th overall) of the 1966 NFL draft.
 He was released after being tried at fullback and flanker, before the start of the season.

 Montreal Beavers (CFL)

 In 1966, he signed with the Montreal Beavers of the Continental Football League, reuniting with his former South Carolina head coach Marvin Bass.
 He was sold to the Denver Broncos on October 31, 1967.